asheesh2025/clone-of-news-website/README.md

-# A clone of News website.
+# A clone of News Website.

 I created this project at Masai School with the help og HTML, CSS & JavaScript.